pyapp-kit/superqt/README.md

     border-radius: 10px;
 }

+/*
+"QSlider::sub-page" is the one exception ...
-/* "QSlider::sub-page" (which styles the area to the left of the QSlider handle) is the one exception ... */ QSlider::sub-page:horizontal {
+(it styles the area to the left of the QSlider handle) */
+QSlider::sub-page:horizontal {
     background: #447;
     border-top-left-radius: 10px;
     border-bottom-left-radius: 10px;
 }

-/* for QRangeSlider, use "qproperty-barColor" */
+/*
+for QRangeSlider: use "qproperty-barColor".  "sub-page" will not work.
+*/
 QRangeSlider {
     qproperty-barColor: #447;
 }